 Square Miles (U.S. Standard setting) or Square Kilometers (Metric setting)

-There are five options for statistics that can be calculated on numeric fields in the layer to be summarized: sum, minimum, maximum, average, and standard deviation.
-Each time a Field and Statistic is entered, a new row will be added to the tool pane so more than one statistic can be calculated at once.
-The summarized data can be viewed in the result layer's table or pop-ups.
+There are five options for statistics that you can calculate on numeric fields in the layer to be summarized: sum, minimum, maximum, average, and standard deviation.
+Each time a Field and Statistic are entered, a new row is added to the tool pane so that more than one statistic can be calculated at once.
+You can view the summarized data in the result layer's table or pop-ups.

-Optionally, a group by field can be selected so statistics are calculated separately for each unique attribute value.
-When a group by field is selected, the pop-up for each of the features in the output layer will contain charts showing each summary count or total and statistic by field value.
-A summary table listing each feature and statistic by group by field value will also be created.
+Optionally, you can select a group by field so that statistics are calculated separately for each unique attribute value.
+When a group by field is selected, the pop-up for each feature in the output layer contains charts showing each summary total and statistic by field value.
+A summary table listing each feature and statistic by group by field value is also created.

-The Add minority, majority and Add percentages boxes are enabled when a group by field is entered.
-The minority and majority will be the least and most dominant value from the group by field, respectively, where dominance is determined using the count of points, total length, or total area of each value.
-When Add minority, majority is checked, two new fields will be added to the result layer.
-The fields will list the values from the group field that are the minority and majority for each result feature.
-When Add percentages is checked, two new fields will be added to the result layer listing the percentage of the count of points, total length, or total area that belong to the minority and majority values for each feature.
-A percentage field will also be added to the result table listing the percentage of the count of points, total length, or total area that belong to all values from the group by field for each feature.
+The Add minority, majority and Add percentages check boxes are enabled when a group by field is entered.
+The minority and majority values are the least and most dominant values, respectively, from the group by field, where dominance is determined using the count of points, total length, or total area of each value.
+When Add minority, majority is checked, two new fields are added to the result layer.
+The fields list the values from the group by field that are the minority and majority for each result feature.
+When Add percentages is checked, a new field is added to the result table listing the percentage of the count of points, total length, or total area within each feature that belongs to each value from the group by field.
+If Add minority, majority is also checked, two additional fields are added to the result layer listing the percentage of the count of points, total length, or total area that belongs to the minority and majority values for each feature.

 If Use current map extent is checked, only those features in the input layer and the layer to be summarized that are visible within the current map extent will be analyzed.
 If unchecked, all features in both the input layer and the layer to be summarized will be analyzed, even if they are outside the current map extent.

 - The boundary input must be area features.